Adaptive sampling strategies for risk-averse stochastic optimization with constraints: Abstract

 \section{Abstract}

-We introduce adaptive sampling methods for risk-neutral and risk-averse stochastic programs with deterministic constraints.
-In particular, we propose a variant of the stochastic projected gradient method where the sample size used to approximate the reduced gradient is determined a posteriori and updated adaptively.
-We also propose an SQP-type method based on similar adaptive sampling principles.
-Both methods lead to a significant reduction in cost.
-Numerical experiments from finance and engineering illustrate the performance and efficacy of the presented algorithms.
-The methods here are applicable to a broad class of expectation-based risk measures, however, we focus mainly on expected risk and conditional value-at-risk minimization problems.
+We introduce adaptive sampling methods for stochastic programs with deterministic constraints.
+First, we propose and analyze a variant of the stochastic projected gradient method where the sample size used to approximate the reduced gradient is determined on-the-fly and updated adaptively.
+This method is applicable to a broad class of expectation-based risk measures and leads to a significant reduction in the individual gradient evaluations used to estimate the objective function gradient.
+Numerical experiments with expected risk minimization and conditional value-at-risk minimization support this conclusion and demonstrate practical performance and efficacy for both risk-neutral and risk-averse problems.
+Second, we propose an SQP-type method based on similar adaptive sampling principles.
+The benefits of this method are demonstrated in a \revisedBW{simplified} engineering design application featuring risk-averse shape optimization of a steel shell structure subject to uncertain loading conditions and model uncertainty.

 \begin{AMS} 90C15, 90C55, 62P30, 35Q93, 49Q10 \end{AMS}